spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 ## Next Steps

-Now that your cloud is successfully registered with Palette, a Self-hosted Private Cloud Gateway (PCG) must be deployed.
-For guidance, review the [Install Private Cloud Gateway](install-pcg.md) guide.
+Now that your cloud is successfully registered with Palette, you are ready to deploy a self-hosted Private Cloud Gateway (PCG).
+For guidance, review [Install Private Cloud Gateway](install-pcg.md).